©Gary Hogg 2018 firstname.lastname@example.org

 My cartoons accompany my writing work and that of several other authors including poetry, children's and school books.

 I also present a 'Geordie Hour' on Radio Tyneside -

 It’s on every Sunday at 5pm (sometimes the spot changes to allow for live coverage of the home games from St James Park -

-The Geordie Hour goes out to all our local hospitals via Radio Tyneside, Auckland Hospital Radio, Radio South Tyneside and Northumberland Hospital Radio.
+The Geordie Hour goes out to all our local hospitals via Radio Tyneside, prince Bishops Hospital Radio, Radio South Tyneside and Northumberland Hospital Radio.

 My childhood council estate was built to house workers for the recently opened Ministry of Pensions and so attracted people from all over the country.
 Our neighbours were from London, Yorkshire, Lancashire and a couple of Northumbrians.
 It wasn’t until the slum clearances in the West End that we started to get some proper Geordies living there.
 My dad was a ‘Jesmond Geordie’ and encouraged us to speak correctly at all times.
 My mother was a Lancastrian, with Scottish parents brought up in Carlisle so she was no help either!
 Although I did develop an ear for different dialects and became a bit of a mimic.

 20 years in the motor trade brought the Geordie out in my voice and working in Gallowgate and the West End meant I had to be able to communicate.
 I have since researched the origins of our language and written a book on the subject.
 I also write and record Geordie dialect material for monologues.